Omar Maute

-Omarkhayam Romato Maute (June 12, 1980 – October 16, 2017) was a Filipino Islamist militant who co-founded, along with his brother Abdullah Maute, a Islamic State group in Mindanao based in the Philippines, commonly known as the Maute group after their surname.
+Omarkhayam Romato Maute (June 12, 1980 – October 16, 2017) was a Filipino Islamist militant who co-founded, along with his brother Abdullah Maute, an Islamic State group in Mindanao based in the Philippines, commonly known as the Maute Group after their surname.

 Early life and education

 Omar Maute was born on June 12, 1980.
 Siblings Omar and Abdullah Maute are descended from a Maranao warrior clan based in Butig, Lanao del Sur, the town where they were born and spent their childhood.
 They were born to Cayamora and Farhana Maute.

 The brothers had worked in the Middle East as Overseas Filipino Workers.
 While working for secular schools in Syria and the United Arab Emirates, the brothers studied Wahhabism.
 Omar was reportedly educated in Egypt.

 Militant activity

 MILF

 Philippine military sources state that the siblings' father, Cayamora Maute, was a senior official of the Moro Islamic Liberation Front (MILF).
 After the MILF began to engage in peace negotiations with the Philippine government, the brothers criticized the MILF leadership and pledged allegiance to IS.